arduino/help-center-content/content/Arduino Cloud/Cloud Editor/Selecting-between-multiple-libraries-with-the-same-name.md

 14. Click the "Open" button.

-15. Wait for Arduino Web Editor to display the notification that the library was successfully imported.
+15. Wait for the Cloud Editor to display the notification that the library was successfully imported.

     ![Download Library](img/Import_Successful.png)